veillette/physics-book/contents/ch16OscillatoryMotionAndWaves.md

 ---
-title: "Introduction to Oscillatory Motion and Waves"
+title: Introduction to Oscillatory Motion and Waves
 layout: page
+sectionNumber: 0
+chapterNumber: 16
 ---

 ![In the figure a couple and their son are sitting alongside a beach in the evening time, around a wood-lit fire.
 The man is playing a guitar.](../resources/Figure_16_00_01.jpg "There are at least four types of waves in this picture&#x2014;only the water waves are evident.
 There are also sound waves, light waves, and waves on the guitar strings. (credit: John Norton)")